ContentMine/CTree/toplevel.md

 ### fulltext.pdf.txt
 A fast conversion of PDF into Text.
 Results and usefulness depend heavily on the formatting of the PDF (e.g. 2-columns may run into each other).

+## metadata files

+### `results.json` .
+Metadata extracted with `quickscrape` downloads.
+Typically includes
+ * presence of reserved files
+ * certain metadata in HTML headers e.g. authors, licence,
+ *
+ ISSUE: Should this continue to be called `results.json`?
+ISSUE: Should the contents only be created by `quickscrape`?

+## subdirectories (see CTree)